amuso/rtl-sdr/README.md

 - XCode command line tools from Apple.
 - CMake for Mac OS X (pre-built binaries are available from the developers at  https://cmake.org/download/).
-- libusb for Mac OS X (compiling instructions will follow at https://github.com/amuso/libusb).
+- libusb (compiling instructions will follow at https://github.com/amuso/libusb).
+- GNU pkg-config (compiling instructions will follow at https://github.com/amuso/pkg-config)

 ## Compiling